facelessuser/ScopeHunter/docs/usage.md

 If you have the [SubNotify](#https://github.com/facelessuser/SubNotify) installed, this will enable or disable messages through it.

 ### Tooltip Theme
 You can choose a different theme style if you desire.
-See [customizing tooltip theme](#customizing-tootip-theme) for more info on creating your own theme.
+See [Customizing Tooltip Theme](#customizing-tootip-theme) for more info on creating your own theme.

 ```js
     ///////////////////////////